On certain mean values of logarithmic derivatives of $L$-functions and the related density functions: -functions and the related density functions

-The above axioms come from two classes of $L$-functions introduced by Selberg \cite{Sel1} and Steuding \cite{Ste}.
-We see that the class $\mathcal{S}_I$ is just equal to the intersection of these classes, and it is also a subclass of the Matsumoto zeta-functions, see Section 2 of \cite{Ste}.
+where $\pi(x)$ stands for the number of prime numbers less than or equal to $x$. \end{enumerate} The above axioms come from two classes of $L$-functions introduced by Selberg \cite{Selberg1992} and Steuding \cite{Steuding2007}.
+We see that the class $\mathcal{S}_{\mathrm{I}}$ is just equal to the intersection of these classes, and it is also a subclass of the Matsumoto zeta-functions, see Section 2 of \cite{Steuding2007}.